kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

-In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: `etcd`, `kube-apiserver`, `kube-controller-manager`, `kube-scheduler`, `kubelet`, and `kube-proxy`.

 ## Certificate Authority